by Maria Trimarchi

 [source 1=”Boone” language=”:”][/source]

 .
 Delling is a paranoid schizophrenic who experiences severe delusions and violent outbursts, and he is serving two life sentences in solitary confinement and without parole in the Idaho prison system as his punishment — despite the prosecution and the judge agreeing that his mental illness both led to and impaired his understanding of his crimes.
 Why didn’t Delling use the insanity defense?
-Because Idaho, where he was convicted, doesn’t recognize a person’s right to plead not guilty by reason of insanity.
+Because Idaho, where he was convicted, doesn’t recognize a person’s right to plead not guilty because of insanity.